mlesnoff/ReadAsd.jl/README.md

 # ReadAsd.jl

-### A Julia package to read ASD binay files of spectra
+### A Julia package to read ASD binary files of spectra

 Read **single** binary files created by the ASD Inc. portable spectrometer instruments, such as the FieldSec (for more information, see <http://www.asdi.com/products/fieldspec-spectroradiometers>).
 The extracted spectral data